 In order to condense the information in the PNSD time series, Figure 48 shows the time series of selected PNSD integrals, i.e. the concentration of particles falling into selected size intervals.
-The size intervals are chosen to represent characteristic processes governing the atmospheric aerosol (see Appendix II for more details): 1) the Aitken-mode size range, 0.02 - 0.1 μ m; 2) the accumulation mode size range, 0.1 - 1 μ m; 3) the coarse mode size range, 1 - 10 μ m.
+The size intervals are chosen to represent characteristic processes governing the atmospheric aerosol (see Appendix II for more details): 1) the Aitken-mode size range, 0.02 -

+0.1 μ m; 2) the accumulation mode size range, 0.1 - 1 μ m; 3) the coarse mode size range, 1 - 10 μ m.
 The time series in Figure 48 represent daily averages over these PNSD integrals for the whole period since the Birkenes station upgrade in 2010, as well as the corresponding running 8-week medians to highlight seasonal variations.
 The respective size range integral particle concentrations are denoted N{ait} for the Aitken mode, N{acc} for the accumulation mode, and N{coa} for the coarse mode.

 As to be expected, the particle concentration in the Birkenes aerosol in absolute terms is dominated by the Aitken mode particles, followed by the accumulation mode.
 Also the most prominent feature in Figure 48 is exhibited by the particle concentrations in these 2 modes, a clear annual cycle caused by the same underlying physical process.
 In summer, the vegetation emits gaseous aerosol precursors, which are photo-oxidised and condense onto Aitken-mode particles or form those directly.
 These particles coagulate, increasing the concentration of accumulation mode particles.
-These same processes increasing $N{\rm ait}$ and $N{\rm acc}$ in summer are also responsible for increasing the scattering Ångström coefficient $\mathring{a}{\rm sp}$ in summer.
-The processes controlling $N{\rm coa}$ are decoupled from those controlling $N{\rm ait}$ and $N{\rm acc}$.
+These same processes increasing N{ait} and N{acc} in summer are also responsible for increasing the scattering Ångström coefficient a{sp} in summer.
+The processes controlling N{coa} are decoupled from those controlling N{ait} and N{acc}.
 Coarse mode particles are formed from bulk material, their concentration is affected by wind speed (levitating dust, spores, pollen), snow cover, and rain (both inhibiting dust levitation).

 Key findings aerosol physical properties Birkenes: Size segregated aerosol particle concentrations at Birkenes do not exhibit any obvious trend.
 This corresponds to findings obtained at other Nordic stations within ACTRIS and EMEP.
 The particle size distribution at Birkenes is governed by 5 major sources: 1) clean Arctic background aerosol; 2) Central and Eastern European aerosol; 3) Arctic haze; 4) fine fraction biogenic aerosol; 5) wood combustion aerosol from domestic heating.
-An episode observed in October 2016 can be traced to wildfires in Eastern Ukraine.
+An episode observed in late September 2017 can be traced to fires in the South Russian steppe.